supertree-toolkit/stk/doc/gui.rst

 Once done, your tree string will appear in the data panel.

 .. note:: Avoid non-standard characters in taxa names.
 Your names *must* not contain commas,
-    parantheses, asterisks, hyphens, or percentage signs (except for polyphyletic taxa - see later).
+    parantheses, asterisks, colons, hyphens, or percentage signs (the latter doesn't apply to polyphyletic taxa - see later).

 .. note:: Quoted taxa should be done with single quotes only ('), not double or "smart
           quotes"